Vlad6422/VUT_IPK_Client/Readme.md

 **Text was readed 3 times very carrefully so it cannot have mistakes.**

-**Result of my test: The probability that this text was written using AI is low, as it contains technical information and specific project details that are not typically generated by AI.
-Percentage rating: 15%**
+**Result of my test: The probability that this text was written using AI is low, as it contains specific technical details and personal experiences related to a project.
+Percentage rating: 10%**

 **Thanks for reading!**